bygreencn/OCRaptor/README.md

 * **Apple OSX** 10.8-10.10

 OCRaptor comes with a **build-in Java 8** Runtime Environment.
-Make sure that your System has at least 2048 MB of RAM.
+Make sure that your system has at least 2048 MB of RAM.

 <a name="SupportedFiletypes"></a>
 # Supported filetypes